Increases pH & alkalinity in all Marine and Freshwater Aquaria

 Instructions and Guidelines

 pH is always lowest a few hours after the main lights have turned off for the evening, and is highest a few hours after lights have been burning during the day.
 Adjust pH to remain with a range of 8.1 - 8.5 at all times.
 Before adjusting pH, ensure that the alkalinity in the aquarium is within a range of 7 - 12 dKH (2.5 - 4.3 meq/L).
 Determine the pH in the aquarium using an accurate test kit or recently-calibrated pH meter before using Brightwell Aquatics pH+.
 If the alkalinity is below the desired level, adjust this first and then allow 24-hours to elapse before re-testing pH, then add pH+ as directed below.
 [Alkalinity may be increased by using a buffer-type product according to the directions; again, an accurate test kit (for measuring alkalinity) should be used whenever bringing about a significant change to the alkalinity.
-Brightwell Aquatics’ Alkalin8.3 and Alkalin8.3-P (powder) are two buffer-type products that may be used for this purpose.]
+Brightwell Aquatics’ Alkalin8.3 or Alkalin8.3-P (powder) are two buffer-type products that may be used for this purpose.]

 Add this product at the maximum dosage of 5 ml per 20 US-gallons per 24-hours at the same time each day. pH will generally stabilize within 2 hours following product use, however livestock should not be subjected to a change in pH of more than 0.2 per 24-hour period, so do not overdose pH+.
 Repeat as needed to attain desired pH value.
 It is recommended that pH be maintained within a range of +/-0.2 at all times.